 Lucija Šikić, WHO Collaborating Centre for HIV Strategic Information

-The course is organized and will be held at:
+The course is organized by:

 WHO Collaborating Centre for HIV Strategic Information